Laura-Romani/Laura-Romani/README.md

 # **On the journey to become a _**Python Software engineer**_**
 ## **Who am I?**
 print(Hello World!) - this is not a code!
 My name is Laura, I am Italian and I am an aspiring Software engineer.
-Before I stumbled into the coding world I was (still am) a passionate Zoology graduate who found herself (no special pronouns needed) juggling family life and far away job offers - as a woman in STEM guess what the choice was?
+Before I stumbled into the coding world I was (still am) a passionate Zoology graduate who found herself (no special pronouns needed) juggling family life and far away job offers - as a woman/mother in STEM guess what the choice was?
 Family! of course I have no regrets, I have two beautiful children and a wonderful partner; but the love for nature and animals of all kinds, coupled with a strong interest in calculus and statistics has led me to one very big opportunity ------> **Python!**

 ### **Zoology fun fact**